Katie Lockwood

-Katie Lockwood is an English footballer who plays as a midfielder for Scottish Women's Premier League team Glasgow City.
+Katie Lockwood is an English footballer who plays as a midfielder for Women's Super League club Charlton Athletic.

-She has previously played for Scottish clubs Heart of Midlothian and Hibernian, as well as for Swedish club Örebro and Cypriot club Apollon.
+She has previously played for Scottish clubs Glasgow City, Heart of Midlothian and Hibernian, as well as for Swedish club Örebro and Cypriot club Apollon.

 Career

 Katie began her football career as a student at Campbell University playing for the Campbell Fighting Camels.
 Katie Lockwood signed her first professional football contract with Apollon.

 KIF Örebro DFF

 Lockwood signed for the Swedish club KIF Örebro DFF in 2022.

 Hibs

 On 1 January 2023, Lockwood joined Scottish club Hibernian on a contract until the end of the season.

 Hearts

 In July 2023, Lockwood departed Hibs, joining Edinburgh rivals Heart of Midlothian on a one-year deal.

 Lockwood finished the season as the club's top scorer, and won the Player of the Year Award for the 2023–24 season.

 Glasgow City

 In July 2024, Lockwood joined Glasgow City on a two-year deal.